Spinors on Singular Spaces and the Topology of Causal Fermion Systems

 We thus obtain a Riemannian fermion system~$(\H, \F, \mu)$ of spin dimension two.

-In order to analyze the resulting fermion, it is useful to represent the local correlation operators in the orthonormal basis of the vectors in~\eqref{Hexp}.
+In order to analyze this Riemannian fermion system, it is useful to represent the local correlation operators in the orthonormal basis of the vectors in~\eqref{Hexp}.
 A short computation gives \beq F(\zeta) = - , \eeq where we denote the components of~$\zeta \in T^2$ by~$(x,y)$.
 Moreover, a short computation gives

 (where for convenience we work with the Hilbert-Schmidt norm on~$\Lin(\H)$).
 Using the sum rules and the inequality~$|\cos \varphi| \leq 1$, we obtain

 Applying the Schwarz inequality, we conclude that \beq \|F(\zeta) - F(\zeta') \| \leq \sqrt{24} \;\bigg( \sin \Big| \frac{x-x'}{2} \Big| + \sin \Big| \frac{y-y'}{2} \Big| \bigg) \:. \eeq Moreover, the distance of antipodal points on the torus is computed by